aishwaryaw/Flask-market-app-with-Authentication/README.md

 # Flask-market-app-with-Authentication

-Created market application using Flask and SQLite.
+Created market application with authentication system enabled.
+Used Flask and SQLite for backend management.
+Flask SQLalchemy has been used for database querying and flask_login package is used for authentication management.